Building Inspection & Code Enforcement

 CURRENT BUILDING CODES

 The Town of Hudson has adopted by reference (with amendments) the International Building Code, 2018 edition; The International Residential Code, 2018 edition; The International Fuel Gas Code, 2018 edition; The International Plumbing Code, 2018 edition; The International Mechanical Code, 2018 edition; The International Existing Building Code, 2018 edition; The International Property Maintenance Code, 2018 edition; The International Swimming Pool and Spa code, 2018 edition; and The International Energy Conservation Code, 2012 edition; promulgated by the international code council.
-Chapter 18 of the Hudson Municipal Code provides the building codes adopted by Town.
+Chapter 18 of the Hudson Municipal Code provides the building codes as well as any associated amendments thereto, as adopted by the Town.

-Please refer to the “When a permit is required” guide for more details on work requiring permits.
-Over the counter permits may be issued within 2 days of submission, while building permits requiring plan review could take 1-2 weeks before the first review is completed and subsequent reviews could take an additional 1-2 weeks per review.
+Over the counter permits may be issued within 2 days of submission, while building permits requiring plan review could take 1-2 weeks before the first review is completed, and subsequent reviews could take an additional 1-2 weeks per review.
 Once the Plan Reviewer has approved the permit, the applicant is required to pay the permit fees in order for the Town to issue the permit.

 Over the Counter Permits may include:

 *Work in the Right of Way requires a separate Right Of Way Permit, see the Permits & Licenses page for application information.